Risk-Aware Aerocapture Guidance Through a Probabilistic Indicator Function: Gaussian Mixture Variational Autoencoder Training and Evaluation

+Onboard decision-making can utilize both the as-flown trajectory, representing true vehicle states under the truth models, and the predicted trajectory generated from onboard models.
+The as-flown data are the true states the vehicle has passed through, influenced by the truth models, while the predicted data are based on the onboard models given our current state.
+To probabilistically predict trajectory outcomes from this information, the GMVAE is trained on truth trajectories from closed-loop \eFNPAG simulations, which implicitly encode model discrepancies.
+Because the training data capture the effects of the truth model, the resulting framework allows the guidance algorithm to account for discrepancies between the truth and onboard models.
+In contrast, onboard deterministic trajectory prediction provides only a single estimated outcome and does not capture these model differences.

+The truth model used to generate training data is intentionally less variable than the truth model used in the simulations presented in the results section (see \cref{sec:results}).
+The enables the onboard probabilistic indicator to account for a range of discrepancies between the truth and onboard models without requiring execution of a high-fidelity truth model onboard.
+Because the true environment is not known a priori, training is performed using a simplified truth model, while testing is conducted using a higher-fidelity approximation.
+This approach enables evaluation of GMVAE performance under previously unseen model variations.

-Because the curse of dimensionality leads to longer neural network training times for larger dimension input data. \cite{koppen2000curse} Therefore, it is beneficial to downsample the data in time and state space to reduce its dimension.
-For example, a 1500 s FNPAG simulation with a 1 s time step produces a trajectory in $\mathbb{R}^{1500 \times 7}$.
-To further reduce the input dimension, the training uses only the spacecraft's energy:
+When constructing GMVAE training data, it is beneficial to downsample the data to reduce its dimension as the curse of dimensionality translates to longer neural network training times for larger dimension input data \cite{koppen2000curse}.
+For example, a 1500 s \eFNPAG simulation with a 1 s time step produces a trajectory in $\mathbb{R}^{1500 \times 7}$.
+To further reduce the input dimension without losing classification information, the training data uses only the spacecraft's energy:

-As energy is positive for a hyperbolic orbit and negative for a captured orbit, this single parameter is sufficient to determine the trajectory mode: impact, capture, or escape.
 Terminal energy is positive for an escaped trajectory and negative for a captured or impacted one, with impacting trajectories exhibiting a large decrease in terminal energy.
-By using a GMVAE trained the true energy in the onboard guidance decisions, the aerocapture guidance algorithm can probabilistically account for the differences between the truth and onboard models.
-The energy data are downsampled to 64 evenly-spaced time steps and scaled by its initial mean to ensure all samples are approximately $\mathcal{O}(1)$.
-For trajectories which impact before the termination time, the final energy value is used to pad the remaining indices.
-The downsampled and scaled data for the near-escape and near-impact datasets described in \cref{tab:init_conditions} are shown in \cref{fig:train_data}.
+While reducing the trajectory input from the full state to this single parameter loses some information, the variation in specific energy is sufficient to classify trajectory mode without necessitating a more complex probabilistic indicator function architecture.
+The energy data are downsampled to 36 nonuniform time steps and divided by its initial mean to ensure all samples are approximately $\mathcal{O}(1)$.
+For trajectories that impact before the termination time, the final energy value is used to pad the remaining time indices.